4 Buyers Real Estate

 You are entitled to get your deposits back if you cannot get a loan by this date.
 The buyer’s job is to stay in touch with your lender.

 What if the commitment is late?
-If the loan paperwork is not done on time, your agent or attorney will request and extension before the deadline.
-Once this deadline has passed, your option to get back your deposits is in jeopardy.
+If the loan paperwork is not done on time, your agent or attorney will request an extension–before the deadline.
+The extension will protect your ability to get your deposit back if the deal cannot go through.

 What do I do when the commitment comes in?
 Your attorney should review your loan commitment to be sure there are not conditions that may affect your financial ability to close.